takenet/lime-go/README.md

 ### Command

-The command envelope is used to **manipulate resources of a remote node**.
+The command envelope is used to **read and write resources of a remote node**.
-It provides a REST capable interface, with a URI and methods (verbs), much like the HTTP protocol.
+It provides a REST capable interface, with URI and methods (verbs), similar to the HTTP protocol.
-It also supports multiplexing, so the connection is not blocked when a request is sent.
+It also supports multiplexing, so the connection is not blocked to wait for a response when a request is sent.

-A command can be a request - which haves the `uri` value - or a response - with the `status` value.
+There are two types of commands: a request command - which contains a `uri` value - or a response command - with a `status` value.

-As example, you can use it for managing your contact list or to set your current status (available, busy, away).
+For instance, you can use commands for managing your contact list or to set your current status (available, busy, away).
-Other common use is **the in-band registration**, where users can create Lime accounts in the protocol itself.
+Other common use is **the in-band registration**, where users can create accounts for your service in the protocol itself.

-The advantage of using commands is that you can use the **same existing connection** that is used for messaging instead of creating one or more out-of-band connections - like in HTTP for instance.
+The advantage of using commands is that you can use the **same existing connection** that is used for messaging for handling resources, instead of creating out-of-band connections for that.

+In practice, you can avoid having an external HTTP service for handling resources related to your messaging service.

-This is more efficient in terms of energy consumption but also is more performatic as well.
+This is more efficient in terms of energy consumption but also is usually more performatic as well.
-The session is already established and authenticated, so it avoids the addition overhead of a TLS handshake and authentication that a new connection would require.
+Using a session that is already established and authenticated avoids the additional overhead of a TLS handshake and authentication that an external connection would require.

-But there is a limitation: the command interface only supports JSON payloads, so you should avoid use it for transmitting binary or any kind of large content.
+But there is a limitation: the command interface only supports JSON payloads, so you should not use it for transporting binary or any kind of large content.

-Much like an HTTP service, the URI and methods that you may use in commands depends on what the server implements.
+Like in an HTTP service, the URI and methods that you may use in commands depends on what the server implements.

 For instance, a server could implement a contact management service.
-In this example, you could be able to send a command like this:
+In this example, to retrieve all contacts, you could send a command like this:

 ```json
 {